top of page

 The noun 'detestation' finds its etymological roots in the Latin language.
 It can be traced back to the Latin word 'detestatio,' which is derived from 'detestari,' a combination of 'de,' meaning 'completely' or 'intensely,' and 'testari,' meaning 'to bear witness' or 'to affirm.'
 In its original Latin form, 'detestatio' referred to a solemn and intense expression of disapproval or abhorrence.
 As time passed, this term evolved and made its way into English as 'detestation.'
 Consequently, the etymology of 'detestation' underscores its historical connection with the strong feeling or state of intense dislike, aversion, or abhorrence towards something or someone, reflecting its Latin origins of fervent disapproval and condemnation.

-Quiz: Find the meaning of the noun detestation:
+Find the correct meaning of the noun detestation:

 Try Again!